codedance/silken/README.md

 ###Step 4: Rendering template in your controller logic

 Templates are rendered by forwarding (dispatching) the request from your controller code across to the Silken Servlet.
-The dispatched URL will be in the format:
+The target/forwarded URL will be in the format:

     /soy/[namespace.templateName]